-During winter we carry these heavy, thick, fibrous coats that act as our exterior shell, push through the molasses of the wind, and find that our subway is never on time.
-We work senseless jobs, drink shitty one dollar coffees, and can rarely find a moment to be alone.
+During winter we carry heavy, thick, fibrous coats that act as our exterior shell.
+We push through the molasses of the wind, and find that our subway is never on time.
+We work senseless jobs, drink shitty one dollar coffees, and rarely find a moment to be alone.
 The cynical attitude is easily adapted because we find ourselves (as young adults, as someone struggling, or as a human being) asking, “why me?”

 As the Merlot warms the belly, remove the cellophane wrapped baby portobellos from the refrigerator and begin to undress them.
 With your thumbs, massage the head under running hot water, removing any dirt that may have lingered after being plucked from the earth.
 Place them in the colander and with your index finger and thumb, squeeze the stem and turn, decapitating the mushrooms, letting go of the unnecessary.

 One by one remove each body.
 With all the mushroom heads plucked, wash them under scalding hot water for your pleasure and theirs- just one last rinse.
 The onion and garlic that you chopped previously are fusing well in the pan and your home begins to fill with the scent of comfort.
 As your sauce begins to thicken, you can breathe again, for there is nothing better than giving yourself life after a long day.